Kitware/iMSTK/CONTRIBUTING.md

 3. Be specific

-    When making changes to multiple classes or refering to other classes than the one being modified, be specific about class methods and members by properly specifying the namespace: `Class:method()` or `Class::m_member`.
+    When making changes to multiple classes or refering to other classes than the one being modified, be specific about class functions and member variables by properly specifying the namespace: `Class:function()` or `Class::m_member`.

 4. List changes